Juan de Lángara

-Juan Francisco de Lángara y Huarte (Juan Francisco Langara Uharte in Basque) (1736 in Coruña, Galicia – 1806 in Madrid) was a Spanish naval officer and Minister of Marine.
+Captain general of the Navy Juan Francisco de Lángara y Huarte (1736 – 18 January 1806) was a Spanish Navy officer and politician.

-By all accounts, Lángara was a highly skilled, brave and scientific and conscientious officer, dedicated to his duty.
-His one major flaw was, however, that he was also a proud and rather aloof man, treating, especially his British allies, with a visible contempt and rudeness.

 Life and career

 Early life

-He was born at Coruña, Galicia, the son of a renowned Basque family.
+Juan Francisco de Lángara y Huarte was born in 1736 at A Coruña, Galicia into a Basque family.
 His father was admiral Juan de Langara Arizmendi, who fought as lieutenant (Teniente de Navío) at the Battle of Minorca.
 Having entered the Spanish Navy at a young age, in 1750, as a Guardiamarina, Lángara quickly distinguished himself in various wars.
 From 1766 until 1771 he made several scientific expeditions, among others, three voyages to the Philippines and the China Sea, and made several important contributions in cartography.
 In 1774 he commanded the frigate La Rosalia on a scientific expedition, which led to several important discoveries with regards to pilotage and navigation.

 Anglo-Spanish War (1779–83)

 By 1778, he was a Brigadier or Commodore and participated in the Armada of 1779, capturing the British corvette HMS Winchcomb, the only Royal Navy ship lost during the failed expedition.
 When the combined fleet wintered at Brest and Cádiz respectively, during the winter 1779–80, Lángara was left in command of a small squadron of 11, mostly smaller ships of the line.
 With this he faced the entire naval strength of 18 battleships and 6 frigates under Sir George Rodney off the stormy, dark cliffs of Cape St. Vincent, in the afternoon of 16 January 1780.

 Lángara's intention had been to intercept a British convoy destined for the relief of Gibraltar; but the French authorities, who knew well enough about Rodney's departure and strength, failed to warn the Spanish, who maintained Lángara's fatal orders until it was too late.
 He and his crews could not prevent the British from capturing five of their own number, while the 70-gun Santo Domingo blew up during the early evening.
 Lángara surrendered at 2 a.m. with his flagship, the 80-gun Fénix, completely battered.
 This battle is known as the Moonlight Battle, because it was unusual for naval battles in the age of sail to take place at night.

 Released from captivity soon afterwards, Lángara's career did not suffer.
-By 1793 he was a Capitán General of the Spanish fleet, after serving for a time as an effective naval minister.
+By 1798 he was promoted to captain general of the Navy, after serving for a time as an effective naval minister.